wire report

 What happened

-According to The Guardian’s source item, What do UK watchdog’s new rules on Google AI results mean for publishers?, Giving news websites the power to block their content from being used in AI summaries will have global ramifications The UK’s competition watchdog has ordered Google to change how it uses publishers’ content in its AI-powered search results, in a move that will have global ramifications.
+According to The Guardian’s report, What do UK watchdog’s new rules on Google AI results mean for publishers?, Giving news websites the power to block their content from being used in AI summaries will have global ramifications The UK’s competition watchdog has ordered Google to change how it uses publishers’ content in its AI-powered search results, in a move that will have global ramifications.
 The Competition and Markets Authority (CMA) is using powers that allow it to set bespoke rules for major tech firms that it deems to have “strategic market status”.
 Google, the world’s largest search engine, is one of those companies.
 Continue reading…

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T17:17:37+00:00.
+The report is dated 2026-06-03T17:17:37+00:00.

 What to watch